wairas/hsi-website/docs/happy/happy_tools/happy-ann2happy.md

   -h, --help            show this help message and exit -i DIR [DIR ...], --input_dir DIR [DIR ...]
-                        Path to the PNG/OPEX/ENVI files (default: None) -c {pixels,polygons,pixels_then_polygons,polygons_then_pixels}, --conversion {pixels,polygons,pixels_then_polygons,polygons_then_pixels}
+                        Path to the PNG/OPEX/ENVI files (default: None) --regexp REGEXP       The regexp for matching the ENVI base files (name only), e.g., for selecting a subset. (default: None) -c {pixels,polygons,pixels_then_polygons,polygons_then_pixels}, --conversion {pixels,polygons,pixels_then_polygons,polygons_then_pixels}
                         What annotations and in what order to apply (subsequent overlays can overwrite annotations).